wasp-os/wasp-os/docs/appguide.rst

 .. literalinclude:: hello.py
    :linenos:

-There are a couple of points of interest:
+Some of the key points of interest in this example application are:

 1. Applications have a :py:attr:`~.TemplateApp.NAME`, which is shown in the launcher.
-Most applications also provide an :py:attr:`~.TemplateApp.ICON` but a default is displayed if this is omitted.
+Most applications also provide an :py:attr:`~.TemplateApp.ICON` but a default will be displayed if this is omitted.
-2. This example uses :py:meth:`~.TemplateApp.__init__` to initialize the state of the application, this ensure the state remains "sticky" when the application is activated and deactivated.
+2. This example uses :py:meth:`~.TemplateApp.__init__` to initialize the state of the application, these variables are used to remember the state of the application when when it is deactivated.
-3. :py:meth:`~.TemplateApp.foreground` is the only mandatory application entry point and is responsible for redrawing the screen.
+3. :py:meth:`~.TemplateApp.foreground` is the only mandatory application entry point and it is responsible for redrawing the screen.
 This application does not implement :py:meth:`~.TemplateApp.background` because there is nothing for us to do!
 4. The use of :py:meth:`~.TemplateApp._draw` is optional.
 We could just do